alexarbogast/taskspace_control/README.md

 ## Controller Types

-A list of available controller plugins can be found in the `*_controller_plugin.xml` of each package.
-The controllers have been implemented under the assumption that the hardware*interface accepts position commands.
-It would take a bit of work to template these libraries for velocity or effort interfaces, but this \_might* be completed in the future.
+A list of available controller plugins can be found in the `*_controller_plugins.xml` of each package.
+The controllers are configured to work with hardware interfaces that accept a position and (optional) velocity command.
 A basic configuration for the controllers below can be found in the `taskspace_control_examples` package config.